platformsh/platformsh-docs/src/development/going-live.md

 changes, the IP address for the mapped domain changes automatically as well.

 Platform.sh recommends ensuring that your DNS Provider supports dynamic apex domains before registering your domain name with them.
 If you are using a DNS Provider that does not support dynamic apex domains then you will be unable to use `example.com` with Platform.sh, and will need to use only `www.example.com` (or similar) instead.

+## Set your domain

+First step is to [add your domain](/administration/web/configure-project.html#domains).

+You can add multiple domains to point to your project.
+Each domain can have its own [SSL certificate](/development/going-live/ssl.md).

+After you have added your domain, your Master environment will no longer be accessible at `<environment>-<project>.<region>.platform.sh`.

+If you require access to the site before the domain name becomes active you can create a hosts file entry and point it to the IP address that resolves when you access your master project branch.

+> **note**
+> If you are on a Development plan, you cannot add a domain.
+You would need to upgrade your subscription to a production plan.

 ## SSL in Production